-Call this a Big Ten football preview set to music – featuring all eleven schools – and the theme song each should have blasting over the loudspeakers in the locker room this week.
+Call this a Big Ten football preview set to music – featuring all eleven schools – and a theme song each should have blasting over the loudspeakers in the locker room this week.

 Yes, every season a team earns a clean slate, and 2009 will be no different.
 But whether a program likes it or not, every squad earns a reputation and a theme even before the season begins.